-Note The output object code mig compiler optimization. ght not correspond exactly to your input because of
+The output object code might not correspond exactly to your input because of compiler optimization.

 Embedded assembler

 The embedded assembler enables you to use the full ARM assembler instruction set, including assembler directives.
 Embedded assembly code is assembled separately from the C and C++ code.
 A compiled object is produced that is then combined with the object from the compilation of the C and C++ source.